 - Quadruple Bogey: Four strokes over par (+4).
 For example, 7 strokes on the par-3 hole.

-Net Par (or Net Score) is a scoring format where a player’s handicap strokes off their total gross score to get a final net score, adjusted score relative to par.
+Net Par, or Net Score, is what’s left after a player’s handicap is subtracted from their gross score, giving an adjusted score relative to par.
 For example, a beginner with a high handicap index (20) plays a par-72 course and gets a gross score of 95.
 Their net score is 95–20 = 75, which is 3 over net par.

 Why Does It Matter for Beginners?

-Using net scoring allows beginners to see that they are capable of playing “under par” or “at par” relative to their current skill level, and it also matters for the beginners as it levels the playing field against better players, allowing players to compete fairly, track improvement, and enjoy the game.
+Net scoring lets beginners see that they’re capable of playing “under par” or “at par” relative to their own skill level.
+It also levels the playing field against better players, so everyone can compete fairly, track their improvement, and actually enjoy the round.

 - Fair Competition: The handicap makes it so that beginners can play against more experienced golfers.